 Master of Arts in Leadership

-Program DetailsThe Master of Arts in Leadership degree at City University of Seattle equips students to become strategic leaders in industries that range from global commerce and technology to non-profit, health care, military, government, education and human services.
+Program DetailsThe Master of Arts in Leadership degree at City University of Seattle prepares students to become strategic leaders in industries that range from global commerce and technology to non-profit, health care, military, government, education and human services.
 With your Master's Degree in Leadership from CityU of Seattle, you'll learn to make your organization stronger, communicate your vision, and position yourself for promotion.
-Our curriculum with prepare you to lead by focusing on the following skills:
+Our curriculum will prepare you to lead by focusing on the following skills:

 Flexible, Online LearningYou can earn your CityU master's in leadership in an online setting.
 Most students finish the program within two years through our flexible, online course offerings, allowing you to fit the program around your life.
 Our advisors can help you chart a course toward your master's degree in leadership today.